samcday/node-stream-buffer/README.md

 ## Disclaimer

-Not supposed to be a speed demon, it's more for tests/debugging or weird edge cases.
+Not supposed to be a speed daemon, it's more for tests/debugging or weird edge cases.
 It works with an internal buffer that it copies contents to/from/around.

 ## Contributors